 Competition benefits us all.
 It creates free and transparent markets in which to do business in an environment where competition is fair and honest.
-This document explains the nature of competition law enforcement in the UK.
-It offers some powerful case studies to highlight both unacceptable business practices and show just how easy it can be to get into difficulties if the risks are not properly understood and managed.
-It also provides suggestions to help organisations approach the management of the risk in a systematic and effective way.
+This guide explains the nature of competition law enforcement in the UK.
+It offers some powerful recent and relevant case studies to highlight both unacceptable business practices and demonstrate how easily Competition Law Risks can arise if they are not properly understood or managed.